 ❏ It is also important to remember that any coupons or redeemable vouchers, digital or paper-based, should be active.
 An outdated promotional code database can frustrate customers trying to complete their online orders.

 Once the last of the tinsel has been removed from the window display, there remains one crucial aspect of customer experience management.
 That is collecting and interpreting sales activity to better understand the brand’s particular customer journey.
 The latest sales data, coupled with careful analysis, can result in meaningful and actionable insights.
 Depending on the implementation, those insights can improve the shopper’s in-store and online experience.
 The data itself can be in the form of complaints, feedback, data shared by website support service, purchases, average footfall per outlet, popular products, and so on.
-If needed, retail companies should hire extra manpower and dedicate additional resources to properly serve their customers.
+If necessary, retail companies should consider hiring extra manpower and dedicating additional resources, including implementing effective live chat strategies, to ensure they can properly serve their customers and meet their diverse needs.
+Check out our Live chat Pricing.